New physics and the tau polarization vector in $b\to c \tau \bar\nu_\tau$ decays: Introduction

-NP effects on these observables are studied in a phenomenological way including scalar, pseudoscalar and tensor $b\to c\tau\bar\nu_\tau$ effective operators, as well as NP corrections to the SM vector and axial ones.
+NP effects on ${\cal R}_{D^{(*)}}$ and ${\cal R}_{J/\psi}$ are studied in a phenomenological way including scalar, pseudoscalar and tensor $b\to c\tau\bar\nu_\tau$ effective operators, as well as NP corrections to the SM vector and axial ones.
 NP terms are governed by Wilson coefficients which are complex in general and should be fitted to data.
-As a result of this fitting procedure, different NP scenarios actually lead to an equally good reproduction of the above ratios in Eq.~\eqref{eq:ratios}.
-Then other observables are needed to constrain and determine the most plausible NP extension of the SM.
+As a result of this fitting procedure, different NP scenarios actually lead to an equally good reproduction of the above ratios in Eq.~\eqref{eq:ratios} (see for instance Refs.~\cite{Bhattacharya:2018kig, Murgui:2019czp, Shi:2019gxi}\footnote{The latest measurements of ${\cal R}_{D^{(*)}}$ reported by Belle~\cite{Belle:2019rba} have a strong influence in the admissible extensions of the SM~\cite{Shi:2019gxi}, strongly disfavoring, for instance, large pure tensor NP scenarios which were possible~\cite{Bhattacharya:2018kig} with the 2018 HFLAV averages~\cite{Amhis:2016xyh}.}).
+Then, other observables are needed to constrain and determine the most plausible NP extension of the SM.
 Typically, the $\tau$-forward-backward (${\cal A}_{FB}$) and $\tau$-polarization (${\cal A}_{\lambda_\tau}$) asymmetries have also been considered.
-A greater discriminating power can be reached by analyzing the four-body $\bar B\to D^*(D\pi)\tau\bar\nu_\tau$ ~\cite{Duraisamy:2013pia,Duraisamy:2014sna,Becirevic:2016hea} and the full five-body $\bar B\to D^*(D Y)\tau(X \nu_\tau)\bar\nu_\tau$~\cite{Ligeti:2016npd} angular distributions.
+A greater discriminating power can be reached by analyzing the four-body $\bar B\to D^*(D\pi, D\gamma)\tau\bar\nu_\tau$ ~\cite{Duraisamy:2013pia,Duraisamy:2014sna,Becirevic:2016hea,Colangelo:2018cnj} and the full five-body $\bar B\to D^*(D Y)\tau(X \nu_\tau)\bar\nu_\tau$~\cite{Ligeti:2016npd,Bhattacharya:2020lfm} angular distributions.

+Another test of this non-universality can be obtained from the analog semileptonic ${\cal R}_{\Lambda_c}$ ratio, which has been predicted within the SM in several works~\cite{Gutsche:2015mxa,Azizi:2018axf, Bernlochner:2018kxh}.
+In Ref.~\cite{Bernlochner:2018kxh}, the result from a solid calculation including leading and sub-leading heavy quark spin symmetry (HQSS) Isgur-Wise (IW) functions, which were simultaneously fitted to LQCD results and LHCb data, was provided.
+The effects of different NP scenarios have been also examined in Refs.~\cite{Shivashankara:2015cta,Ray:2018hrx, Li:2016pdv,Datta:2017aue,Blanke:2018yud,Bernlochner:2018bfn,DiSalvo:2018ngq,Blanke:2019qrx,Boer:2019zmp,Murgui:2019czp,Ferrillo:2019owd}.
+We note that the case of a polarized decaying $\Lambda_b$ baryon has also been addressed in Ref.~\cite{Colangelo:2020vhu}.